What is the definition of Decision Making Process?

 During my career, I met quite a few brilliant employees in their fields.
 Employees were able to progress on their career steps, but at the moment of truth, they did not know how to make decisions that affect other people.

-Here a good example to it :
+Here is a good example of it :

 You have a few job proposals that you are very deliberative about.
 Create a weighted decision matrix and write down some parameters that are very important to you in choosing a place of work.

-- Distance from home
+- Distance from Home

-- The Professional challenge
+- The Professional Challenge

-- Promotion ability
+- Promotion Ability

-My Suggestion.
 Summarize the total score, and you will receive a “representative” number for you.

 Lots of success in your decision-making process, work according to methods that already work.

-Is this article helpful for you?
-Tell everyone how it helped you.
+Is this post helpful for you?
+Share your thoughts in comments on how it helped you.